-- Cells are more likely to make mistakes as we age due to an increase in the nondisjunction of cells during cell division, which is the reason for the occurrence of Down syndrome.
+Cells are more likely to make mistakes as humans age due to an increase in the nondisjunction of cells during cell division.

-- The chance of this disorder increases with age due to increased mistakes in the mitotic cells with age.
+The chance of this type of disorder increases with age due to increased mistakes in the mitotic cells.

 An individual with more than the correct number of chromosome sets (two for diploid species) is called polyploid.
 For instance, fertilization of an abnormal diploid egg with a normal haploid sperm would yield a triploid zygote.
 Polyploid animals are extremely rare, with only a few examples among the flatworms, crustaceans, amphibians, fish, and lizards.
 Polyploid animals are sterile because meiosis cannot proceed normally and instead produces mostly aneuploid daughter cells that cannot yield viable zygotes.
 Rarely, polyploid animals can reproduce asexually by haplodiploidy, in which an unfertilized egg divides mitotically to produce offspring.
 In contrast, polyploidy is very common in the plant kingdom, and polyploid plants tend to be larger and more robust than euploids of their species (Figure 13.8).